andykent/orca/README.md

 **Because building servers shouldn't be a PITA.**

-Orca is a super simple implementation of infrastructure as code prinicples.
+Orca is a super simple way to build and configure servers.

 If you've found yourself stuck in the gap between deployment tools like Capistrano and full blown infrastructure tools like Puppet and Chef then Orca is probably for you.